Dude-Lebowsky/budget-tracker/user_stories/user_story_01_title.md

 # Completed:
 * (New, not in the textbook)
 * Insert screenshots of completed.
-* If you have multiple versions (changes between iteractions), show them all.
+* If you have multiple versions (changes between iterations), show them all.